 from insurance_fairness import detect_proxies, FairnessAudit

-# First, check which rating factors proxy for age (a protected characteristic
+# Check whether rating factors proxy for deprivation and age

 )